 Nick has also sung with many of Britain’s leading consorts and choirs, including The Sixteen, The Gabrieli Consort, The Choir of Enlightenment, Enchanted Voices, Ex Cathedra, Magnificat, The Cardinall’s Musick, Alamire, Polyphony and The Monteverdi Choir.

-He recently won 1st Prize in the Dean and Chadlington Singing Competition
+He recently won 1st Prize in the Dean and Chadlington Singing Competition and The London Bach Society Bach Singers’ Prize.

 Please do not alter without permission from Musicmakers.